frederic-perez/AmE-dictionary/data/idioms.md

 __tilt at windmills__ To waste time fighting enemies or trying to resolve issues that are imaginary, unimportant, or impossible to overcome.
 __time after time__
 __time and (time) again__ :nine::m::dart: Repeatedly; on multiple occasions.
 Again and again; repeatedly. _Why do you continue to trust John when he has lied to you time and again?_
-__time capsule__
+__time capsule__ :three::hammer:
 __time flies__ :three::hammer: _Time flies when you’re having fun._
+__tinder__ _n_ :dart: Readily combustible material, such as dry twigs, used to kindle fires. _This love potion is tinder for the proverbial fire._
 __tinker with__
 __Tinseltown__
 __tip (one’s) hat__
 __tip off__ :three: (tip-off) To secretly inform the police or authorities.
 __tip over__
 __tip theˈbalance/scales__
+__tipflation__
 __tipping point__ :three::hammer:
+__tips and tricks__ The idiom “tips and tricks” refers to helpful and practical advice, shortcuts, or techniques that can be used to improve efficiency, productivity, or performance in a specific task, activity, or field.
-__tit for tat__ :six: (_n pl_ tit for tats) Describing an act of retaliation.
+__tit for tat__ :seven: (_n pl_ tit for tats) Describing an act of retaliation.
 The phrase is most likely an alteration of the Dutch phrase “tip for tap,” which means “blow for blow.”
 Note: Tit for tat is also used before nouns. _A tit for tat dispute has led to the virtual closure of the border between the two countries._ _She’s mad at me, so she refuses to help me plan this event—typical tit for tat._
 __TMI__ :two: An abbreviation for “too much information,” a phrase used to indicate that someone has discussed something, often something personal, that makes the recipient uncomfortable, or that the recipient would prefer not to know. _Ugh, they still haven’t gotten the results of my stool sample back.
 Sorry, TMI?_ _Whoa, TMI!
 I don’t need to hear every detail about your dates, you know._
 __to (one’s) heart’s desire__ :two: As much as or to the point that one wants; to the point of contentment, satiety, or surfeit. _I’ve made plenty of food for everyone, so please eat to your heart’s desire._
 __to (one’s) name__ :three: In one’s possession; owned by one. _Without a penny to his name._ _Bernie died with $1.09 to his name._
 __to a certain extent__
+__to a degree__
 __to a T__ :six: Perfectly; completely; exactly. _You look beautiful.
 That color really suits you to a T._
 __to a turn__ For exactly the right amount of time necessary or desired.
 (Used almost exclusively in reference to how well meat is cooked). _My goodness, these steaks are so flavorful and have been cooked to a turn!_ _Jeff is always the one manning the grill, because he makes sure everything on there is done to a turn!_
 __to an extent__ Somewhat; partly; in a limited way or to a limited degree.